Black Bean & Sauteed Veggie Tacos | Cook for Your Life

 Person Icon for Serving Size 2 servings

 When in doubt, make tacos.
 It’s a mantra that home cooks everywhere have successfully applied to turn pretty good meals and leftovers into something a little more special.
-These tacos have a shock of...
+These colorful tacos are packed with immune-boosting...

 Ingredients